karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	});
 	</script>

 There isn't too too much going on here.
 The first thing we do is get a reference to and hide all of the panels.
 Next we hook into the click event for each of our menu's links.
-Within this event we do a few things, but it all starts by getting a reference to the clicked linked.
-We remove the `active` class from any link and hide all the panels (there are a lot of ways we could have done this, but this is probably the simplest).
+Within this event we do a few things, but it all starts by getting a reference to the clicked link.
+We remove the `active` class from all links and hide all the panels (there are a lot of ways we could have done this, but this is probably the simplest).
 The last step within the click event is to show the corresponding panel (notice that link's href conveniently references the appropriate panel's id).
 There's one last step, which is easy to miss, and that is we trigger a `click` on the first link (we'll look at the `:first` selector in the next section).
 This last step, accomplished via the useful `filter` method, causes our page to initialize to a reasonable default.

 ### In This Chapter ###
 We've only covered a small part of jQuery's built-in capabilities.
 There are ajax methods and effect methods we didn't look at, as well as many more selectors, traversal, manipulation and events.
 What's important to take away from this chapter is that the `jQuery` method (or `$`) takes a CSS selector (or less frequently an existing DOM object) and returns an array of jQuery objects.
 These jQuery objects have a number of built-in methods which aren't only valuable by themselves, but serve as the foundation for writing your own methods that can encompass a specific behavior (which is what the next chapter is all about).